srirangamv/srirangamv.github.io/_posts/2017-12-08-learn_python_in_a_jiffy.md

 greeterwithsalutation("Bar", "Mrs")

 def greetall(*names):
-    """This method takes arbitary names as parameter and greets with a Hello""" print("Hello\n")
+    """This method takes arbitrary number of names as parameter and greets all with a Hello""" print("Hello\n")
     for name in names:
         print("\t%s" % name)